infinite-table/infinite-react/www/pages/docs/learn/theming/index.page.md

 ---
 title: Theming
+description: Read our docs on the available themes and how you can customize the look and feel of InfiniteTable for React.
 ---

 `<InfiniteTable />` ships with a CSS file that you need to import in your codebase to make the component look as intended.